-Animated Explainers have become the most popular and successful form of videos on internet today.
-Be it about explaining the business value about your existing offerings, launching something new or educating your audience, animated explainers are delightful and amazingly effective.
-Since animated videos are cute, colorful and exaggerated they make storytelling much easier in a lot of ways.
-The trend started when Dropbox created an explainer video to introduce their game changing concept of easy to use cloud based file management system.
-With a simple landing page video, the company was able to effectively explain how Dropbox works and hence trigger their well known exponential growth.
+Animated Explainers have become the most popular and successful form of videos on the internet today.
+Be it about explaining the business value of your existing offerings, launching something new, or educating your audience, animated explainers are delightful and amazingly effective.
+Since animated videos are cute, colorful, and exaggerated they make storytelling much easier in a lot of ways.
+The trend started when Dropbox created an explainer video to introduce their game-changing concept of easy to use a cloud-based file management system.
+With a simple landing page video, the company was able to effectively explain how Dropbox works and hence trigger their well-known exponential growth.
 Today every company feels the need to embrace explainer videos to convey their business value to the desired audience.

 Typically explainer videos highlight the pain points of your potential customers and establish the need of a better solution in the market.
 A magical solution is then introduced to fill in that need, also highlighting the amazing features and unique propositions of your solution.
 Multi-video explainer campaigns could also be used to highlight different features or use-cases of your solution or to show how your solution is helpful for different verticals.

 Typically the cost of an animated explainer video would depend on its length and the style of animation.
 Good quality minute long explainers could range anywhere from $1000 to $5000.